workingDog/Gpsd4Scala/readme.md

 Gpsd4Scala has not been tested yet, as I do not have a GPS device.

-Note: only JSON format data is supported (default set in watch).
+Note: only GPS JSON format data is supported (default set in watch).